-In the end, the merger was approved on the condition of counter measures.
 As a result of a merger by JAL and JAS, and code sharing (affiliation) of Air Do with ANA effectively reduced the number of competing airlines form 4 to 2.
-After the consolidation, JAL offered 21 round trips, and ANA (with ADO) offered 24 round trips a day as of April
+After the consolidation, JAL offered 21 round trips, and ANA (with ADO) offered 24 round trips a day as of April 2003.

-2003.
 With these dense schedules by the two giants, it would be very difficult for any potential entrant to break in this market.
 Since 1972, the Tokyo-Sapporo routes were served by three or more companies.
 The duopoly situation with deregulated environment is quite new, and it should be monitored carefully.
+Figure 2 shows the market share of the Tokyo-Sapporo route before the JA L-JAS merger and ANA-ADO affiliation.